kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 - The second filter drops all log records fulfilling the given rule.
 Here, typical Namespaces are dropped based on the `kubernetes` attribute.
 - A log record is modified by adding a new attribute.
 Here, a constant attribute is added to every log record for recording the actual cluster node name at the record for later filtering in the backend system.
 As value, a placeholder is used referring to a Kubernetes-specific environment variable.

-### Step 3: Add authentication details from secrets
+### Step 3: Add authentication details from Secrets

 Integrations into external systems usually need authentication details dealing with sensitive data.
-To handle that data properly in secrets, the `LogPipeline` supports the reference of Secrets.
+To handle that data properly in Secrets, the `LogPipeline` supports the reference of Secrets.
 The key-value entries of the Secrets can be mapped to environment variables of the Fluent Bit Pods, and with that, are available for usage in [placeholder expressions](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/variables).

-To leverage data provided by a Kubernetes Secrets in a custom output definition, use placeholder expressions for the data provided by the Secret and then specify the actual mapping to the keys of the Secret in the `variables` section, like in:
+To leverage data provided by a Kubernetes Secrets in a custom output definition, use placeholder expressions for the data provided by the Secret.
+Then specify the actual mapping to the keys of the Secret in the `variables` section, like in the following example:

 ```yaml
 kind: LogPipeline